lookshe/nepenthes/website/index.md

       - /maze
 ```

-Most of the values should be self-explainatory.
+Most of the values should be self-explanatory.
 The 'silos' directive
 is not optional (more on that later), however only one needs to be
 defined.